james-gavin/Tutorials/Signing Commits/Windows.md

 Option 3: `0`
 Option 4: `y`

 Rest fill out with your personal information.
-Then you will assigned a passphrase to this key.
+Then you will assign a passphrase to this key.
 I recommend adding one because then people cannot create commits without you entering in the password.

 ## Step 3: Verify the new GPG Key